ejkorg/pipeline-dashboard/docs/NGINX_CORS.md

 Development note
 - In development, the Vite dev server is usually proxied to avoid CORS altogether.
 These configs are primarily for production deployments.

+Full example config
+- See `docs/nginx.example.conf` for a complete no-authorization, same-origin configuration serving the SPA and proxying the API without emitting CORS headers.